OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-10.md

 ## 2 Samuel 10:7

-When David heard of it, he sent Joab and all the army, the mighty men.
+Upon learning of this, David dispatched Joab and the entire army, the valiant warriors.

 ## 2 Samuel 10:8